thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 * **Persisted Device Actors**: in addition to the Client actors, an extra Persisted Device actor is created for all DEVICE clients that are categorized as persistent.
   These actors are specifically designated to manage the persistence-related operations and handle the storage and retrieval of messages for persistent DEVICE clients.

-By utilizing the Actor System and employing different types of actors, the ThingsBoard MQTT Broker achieves efficient and concurrent processing of messages, ensuring optimal performance and responsiveness in handling client interactions.
+By utilizing the Actor System and employing different types of actors, TBMQ achieves efficient and concurrent processing of messages, ensuring optimal performance and responsiveness in handling client interactions.

 For further insights into the Actor model, you can refer to the provided [link](https://en.wikipedia.org/wiki/Actor_model).

 ## Standalone vs cluster mode

-The ThingsBoard MQTT Broker is designed to be horizontally scalable, allowing for the addition of new broker nodes to the cluster automatically.
+TBMQ is designed to be horizontally scalable, allowing for the addition of new broker nodes to the cluster automatically.
 All nodes within the cluster are identical and share the overall load, ensuring a balanced distribution of client connections and message processing.

 The design of the broker eliminates the need for "master" or "coordinator" processes, as there is no hierarchy or central node responsible for managing the others.
 This decentralized approach removes the presence of a single point of failure, enhancing the system's overall robustness and fault tolerance.

 To handle client connection requests, a load balancer of your choice can be employed.
-The load balancer distributes incoming client connections across all available ThingsBoard MQTT broker nodes, evenly distributing the workload and maximizing resource utilization.
+The load balancer distributes incoming client connections across all available TBMQ nodes, evenly distributing the workload and maximizing resource utilization.

 In the event that a client loses its connection with a specific broker node (e.g., due to node shutdown, removal, or failure),